 Perhaps you have had some prior experience with religion and a church of some kind, but have moved on to the wonderful gifts Echo and her Center provide.
 Maybe you’re still at least occasionally attending a church of some kind.
 Maybe you’ve had no experience with organized religion but have heard some things or have always had issues or questions about it.

-I’m 69 years old in this present lifetime and have gone on quite a spiritual ride over the past ten years.
+I’m 70 years old in this present lifetime and took off on quite a spiritual path the past ten years.
 At the age of 59 I began hearing an inaudible, clear voice within saying, “There is more.
 It’s time.
 You are ready and open enough.
 Everything is laid out before you.
 All you have to do is pay attention to what your inner voice and the present moment is telling you to do.”
 I was still serving at a Lutheran Church as a pastor when I heard this clear message.

 So that’s part of my answer to Echo’s question, “What makes you interested in spirituality coming from a strong religious background?”
 It was my inner knowing that was always there.

 While I remain deeply grateful for the many experiences and incredible people I was able to walk beside during my life in the Church, I want to make it clear.
 I’m convinced that the Christian Church and religion in general has been off message for 2,000 years in many essential ways.
 I will be taking a look at the message the Church has offered and the profound message it has not told people in terms of who THEY are, what “God” is, and the inherent relationship between the two.
 Spoiler alert: they’re not two but One!

 Along with this, I would love it if you would email me with your questions or comments about the Bible, Christianity, and the Church.
 I’ll respond to them in this column without your name included.

 Let’s meet again in the next, “I Remember Now.”
 Until then, remember you are Love!